 Picking Your Story Line

 When I’m writing sales copy for piano lessons, I like to open with a curveball; something completely unexpected.
-I like to write about different scenarios that a parent might be fantasizing or dreaming about when it comes to their child and playing the piano.
+When writing about piano lessons I like to tap into a fantasy or dream a parent might have regarding their child and playing music.
+This helps hook and hold the reader for the duration of the sales copy.
 These different scenarios pretty much apply to any instrument.
 My go-to story settings are…

 - Family gatherings